mfreed7/backdrop-filter-feature/README.md

 </style>
 ```

 [Here is a live demo](https://mfreed7.github.io/backdrop-filter-feature/examples/scrollable.html) showing the filtering effect applied to a dialog over a scrollable image.
-Note that to see the effect, you need to enable the "Experimental Web Platform Features" flag in Chrome.

 ## The specification
-A [proposal specification](https://mfreed7.github.io/fxtf-drafts/filter-effects-2/Overview.html) has been [approved by the CSSWG](https://github.com/w3c/fxtf-drafts/issues/53#issuecomment-467152004) at the CSSWG SF F2F, on Feb 25, 2019.
+The [specification](https://drafts.fxtf.org/filter-effects-2/#BackdropFilterProperty) was [approved by the CSSWG](https://github.com/w3c/fxtf-drafts/issues/53#issuecomment-467152004) at the CSSWG SF F2F, on Feb 25, 2019.
 It contains much more detail than this page, including a large motivation section detailing the need for some of the restrictions included in the spec.

 ## Chrome Status Entry
 The Chrome Platform Status entry is [here](https://www.chromestatus.com/features/5679432723333120).

 ## Alternatives
 The primary debate with respect to backdrop-filter lies in the specification of what exactly constitutes the "backdrop".
 There was significant debate about this, [spanning three years](https://github.com/w3c/fxtf-drafts/issues/53), with positions ranging from "it should filter everything on the page" to "it should only filter up to the containing stacking context".
-In the end, the solution being proposed here falls somewhere in the middle.
+In the end, the solution described in the [spec](https://drafts.fxtf.org/filter-effects-2/#BackdropFilterProperty) falls somewhere in the middle.
 It offers as much of the flexibility of the "it should filter everything" camp as possible, without incurring the intractability and performance problems of including filters, opacity, and masks.
-See [the Motivation section](https://mfreed7.github.io/fxtf-drafts/filter-effects-2/Overview.html#BackdropRootMotivation) of the spec for a much more detailed explanation of the trade-offs, including examples.
+See [the Motivation section](https://drafts.fxtf.org/filter-effects-2/#BackdropRootMotivation) of the spec for a much more detailed explanation of the trade-offs, including examples.

 ## Implementation
-This feature, as described in the spec, is implemented in chromium, hidden behind a flag: `--enable-experimental-web-platform-features`.
+This feature, as described in the spec, is implemented in Chromium as of M76.